...

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece

-The Island of Chios is the fifth largest of the Greek islands in the northern Aegean Sea and is known for the unique and rare phenomenon of Mastiha cultivation.
+The Island of Chios is the fifth-largest Greek island in the northern Aegean Sea and is known for the unique and rare cultivation of mastiha.
 The local economy has prospered for centuries by cultivating lentisc trees that produce the aromatic “mastiha” resin.
-Mastiha is a resin retrieved from the mastic evergreen, a shrub of the species Pistacia lentiscus.
+Mastiha is a resin worker’s harvest from the mastic evergreen, a shrub of the species Pistacia lentiscus.
 Native to the Greek island of Chios, mastiha has a teardrop shape when solidified, earning the name “drops or tears of Chios.”

 Chios is known for its Mastiha, medieval villages, beautiful beaches, and fertile soil.
-It is a prosperous island known for its wealth due to its strong economy tied to mastiha.
+It is a prosperous island renowned for its wealth, driven by a strong economy tied to mastiha.
 It is about a 35-minute flight from Athens International Airport.

 What is the Mastiha tree?